Kornelch/ChroTeMoVi/UserManual.md

 ![choice for mac](http://i.imgur.com/M4ctddJ.jpg)

 In our case Python 2.7.11 has been chosen.
-After downloading install Python:
+After downloading, install Python:

 ![MacPyInstall](http://i.imgur.com/Rgj9jTM.jpg)

-After installation Python console should looks like on the following image
+After installation Python, the console should looks like in the following image

 ![pytest1](http://i.imgur.com/QNUO6Fg.png)

-As you can see, there were warning displayed, informing us that current version of Tcl/Tk may be unstable.
+As you can see, there was a warning displayed, informing us that the current version of Tcl/Tk may be unstable.
 (If you do not see this warning, you can skip next few steps regarding Tcl/Tk installation).

 Clicking on appropriate link seen on first screendump in this section (or in this sentence) you should be redirected to [Activestate  download page](http://www.activestate.com/activetcl/downloads "activetclDownload"), wher you can download Active Tcl package for your OS X. Download appropriate package and install it.